mirhamasala/chevron/readme.md

 ## Round 1

 1. The `<input type="checkbox">` is the right way to go.
-When a checkbox input is ‘checked’ it triggers a pseudo selector called `:checked` You can listen to `:checked` in order to hide or show elements.
+When a checkbox input is 'checked' it triggers a pseudo selector called `:checked` You can listen to `:checked` in order to hide or show elements.

 2. Then there’s another thing, a label is connected by `id` to an input.
 That means that if you click the label, the input toggles.